BREAKWATER RESOURCES

 The “Exchange Period”

-The chart on the left shows the potential tax savings you could experience by utilizing a 1031 Exchange.
+The chart on shows the potential tax savings you could experience by utilizing a 1031 Exchange.
 This is an example, it is important to know your individual tax situation.

 As a real estate investor, you are able to perform an unlimited number of exchanges throughout your lifetime.
 By not taking a tax hit every time you sell a property, your ability to strive to generate wealth increases exponentially.
 Without a doubt it is the single most valuable tax exemption the government is providing the public.
 If the plan is to reinvest your funds into more real estate, you are severely hindering yourself by not taking advantage of the 1031 exchange.